Ukrainian culture during the Russian invasion of Ukraine: Damage

-Another severely damaged city of Kharkiv region is Izium, where historical buildings, churches, memorials, as well as Polovtsian stone sculptures of 9th-13th centuries, were damaged or destroyed in the battle of the city.
+Another severely damaged city of Kharkiv region was Izium, where historical buildings, churches, memorials, as well as Polovtsian stone sculptures of 9th-13th centuries, were damaged or destroyed in the battle for the city.

-In March 2022, three wooden churches built in the 19th century were destroyed by Russian shelling: St. George's Church in Zavorychi, the Church of the Nativity of the Theotokos in Viazivka and the Church of the Ascension in Lukianivka.
-All these churches belonged to the Moscow Patriarchate.
-The Sviatohirsk Cave Monastery was damaged by airstrikes and shelling several times from 12 March 2022 to beginning of June, when the area was captured by Russia.
-Several churches of the monastery were destroyed completely and some other buildings were damaged.
-The first bombing also wounded several of the roughly 520 refugees seeking shelter in the monastery.
+In March 2022, Russian shelling destroyed three wooden churches built in the 19th century: St. George's Church in Zavorychi, the Church of the Nativity of the Theotokos in Viazivka and the Church of the Ascension in Lukianivka.
+These churches were all part of the Moscow Patriarchate.
+The Sviatohirsk Cave Monastery was damaged by airstrikes and shelling several times between 12 March 2022 and early June, when the area was captured by Russia.
+Several churches of the monastery were destroyed completely and other buildings were damaged.
+The first bombing also wounded several of the roughly 520 refugees seeking at the monastery.

 The Donetsk Regional Drama Theatre, built in 1960, was largely destroyed by Russian airstrikes on 16 March 2022.
 On 23 March 2022 it was announced that the Kuindzhi Art Museum, which was dedicated to artist Arkhip Kuindzhi and held other Ukrainian artists works was reportedly destroyed, although some of the works had been removed beforehand.
 In September, Russia also sent a rocket into the courtyard of the Mykolaiv Academic Art Drama Theater, causing significant damage.

-In the city of Chernihiv, which had been under siege since 24 February, the Vasil Tarnovski House of the Museum of Ukrainian Antiquities was almost completely destroyed on 11 March.
+In the city of Chernihiv, which had been under siege since 24 February, the Vasyl Tarnovskyi House of the Museum of Ukrainian Antiquities was almost completely destroyed on 11 March.
 The Gothic Revival-styled Chernihiv Regional Youth Library was damaged to an extent.
-6 March saw the shelling of the Chernihiv Regional Art Museum, the same day that the Chernihiv Literary Museum-Reserve was damaged.
-Damage was also reported to the Shchors Cinema, Ukraina Hotel, and a museum branch dedicated to the military, though its contents had been previously sealed in a vault.
+On 6 March, the Chernihiv Regional Art Museum was shelled the same day as the Chernihiv Literary Museum-Reserve was damaged.
+Damage was also reported to the Building of the Chernihiv Regional Youth Center, Hotel Ukraine, and a museum branch dedicated to the military, whose contents had previously been sealed in a vault.
 The Korolenko Chernihiv Regional Universal Scientific Library was bombed on 30 March, resulting in damage to its library.

 At the end of March 2022, it was announced that Club 8-bit, one of Ukraine's largest privately owned computer museums, which held over 500 pieces of computer history that dated back into the 1950s, had been destroyed by the siege of Mariupol.

 The mayor of Trostianets announced in April 2022 that the Koenig Manor, an 18th-century neoclassical palace complex, which includes a local history museum, a chocolate museum, an art gallery, a gallery on Russian composer Pytor Tchaikovsky and gardens, was damaged during its occupation by Russian forces since February 2022 and by shelling.
 That same month Ukrainian authorities intentionally dismantled a 27-foot bronze statue that depicted two workers, Ukrainian and Russian, holding together a Soviet order of friendship and situated under the large Peoples Friendship arch.
 The structures had been installed in 1982, to commemorate the 60th anniversary of the Soviet Union, but Ukraine had been discussing the removal of the statue since 2016.